 How Workplace Bullying Affects Your Work?

-- Less active or successful
+- Less active or successful.

-- Less confident in your work
+- Less confident in their work.

-- Feel stressed, scared, anxious or depressed
+- Feelings of stress, scared, anxious or depression.

-- Mentally ill and eventually physically ill
+- Mentally ill and eventually physically ill.

-- Mistrust the employer and management
+- Mistrust in their employer and management.

-- Have physical signs of stress like headaches, backaches, sleep problems
+- Have physical signs of stress like headaches, backaches, sleep problems.